Spine surgery - discharge

 Recovery after microdiskectomy (diskectomy) is usually fairly quick.

 After diskectomy or foraminotomy, you may still feel pain, numbness, or weakness along the path of the nerve that was under pressure.
-These symptoms should get better after a week or 2.
+These symptoms should get better in a few weeks.

 Recovery after laminectomy and fusion surgery is longer.
 You will not be able to return to activities as quickly.
 It takes at least 3 to 4 months after surgery for bones to heal well, and healing may continue to happen for at least a year.

-If you had spinal fusion, you will probably be off work for 4 to 6 weeks if you are young and healthy.
+If you had spinal fusion, you will probably be off work for 4 to 6 weeks if you are young and healthy and your job is not very strenuous.
 It may take 4 to 6 months for older patients with more extensive surgery to get back to work.